-Every Wednesday afternoon the Department and Maths Society run a drop-in session for 1st years.
+Every Wednesday afternoon the Maths Society run a drop-in session for 1st years.
 2nd and 3rd year students go along and you can ask them any questions you have about lectures or assignments.
 When I came to university the idea of asking a lecturer for help was quite scary and I found it a lot easier to ask a fellow student for help.
 It is also a great way to meet other people on your course – sitting and doing maths with other folks is probably something you will end up doing a lot.
 Plus, there is usually free cake and coffee/tea/juice.

 Before coming to university, I knew that the main areas of maths were pure, stats and applied.
 However, beyond that I didn’t really know much.
 The first thing I realised is that applied maths doesn’t necessarily mean mechanics or physics.
 There are lots of module choices at York that really highlight the range of fields within mathematics.
 When I started university I was certain that pure maths was my favourite bit.
 However, after taking a module in mathematical biology I have discovered that this is an interesting area of maths even though I’d never heard of it before.